Mike Gordon President of Business Operations

 The Chicago resident holds a master’s degree in Sports Administration from Northwestern University as well as a bachelor’s degree in Marketing from Southern Illinois University.

-In his spare time, he runs and bikes along Chicago’s lakefront.
-He has run in three Chicago Marathons.
+In his spare time, he runs along Chicago’s lakefront and has run in three Chicago Marathons.

 Timothy Weaver Sr. Manager, Partnerships & Media Sales

 Timothy Weaver joined the Wolves organization in December 2016 as the Senior Manager of Partnerships and Media Sales.
 He brings considerable experience and expertise to his role as he worked three seasons with the Chicago Fire Soccer Club and 15 years in the broadcasting industry in Chicago for CBS Radio Group, Newsweb Radio Group and ESPN Audio and Digital Networks.